danielmasur/Notes/Elite.md

 DSS, land at biological site 5.
 All crystalline clusters will be Tellurium. - no grav
 - Planet C5A
+-- DSS, land at biological site 6.
+All crystalline clusters will be Technetium. - no grav

-DSS, land at biological site 10.
+-- land at biological site 10.
 All crystalline clusters will be Technetium. - no grav, painful!

 Goto Outotz LS-K D8-3